 The Homer Venters Outstanding Clinical Teacher Award is presented annually to a member of the clinical faculty who has made outstanding contributions to pediatric education.

 This award was established in 1990 from funds contributed by emeritus faculty, community physicians, and friends of the Department of Pediatrics in honor of Dr. Irvine McQuarrie, the first full-time chair of the Department of Pediatrics (1930-1955).
 During his tenure, Dr. McQuarrie created the strong scientific emphasis in the Department of Pediatrics and was noted for his development of academic careers of junior faculty.

 The Master Teacher distinction is bestowed upon faculty educators who have been awarded the Outstanding Pediatric Faculty Educator Award four or more times.

 This award is presented annually to one division from the University of Minnesota Department of Pediatrics who has been voted by the residents and fellows to be most outstanding in their commitment to medical education.

 Outstanding Pediatric Faculty Educator Award

 The Outstanding Pediatric Faculty Educator Award began in 1982, and is selected by the residents.
 Achieving this award four times qualifies the faculty educator for Master Teacher distinction, and achieving this award ten times honors the faculty educator with the Youngki Kim Excellence in Teaching Award.
-This award was most recently modified in 2010-2011 to recognize one faculty educator at the University of Minnesota Masonic Children’s Hospital and one faculty educator from our affiliate hospitals and clinics.
+This award was most recently modified in 2010-2011 to recognize one faculty educator at the M Health Fairview Masonic Children's Hospital and one faculty educator from our affiliate hospitals and clinics.